Partner Sites

 6. Communication

 Soft skills are an essential component of working with clients on demanding projects.
 None more so than communication: management consultants hold meetings, present strategies, and interact with clients on a regular basis.
-Being able to communicate effectively is key to a successful working relationship.
+Being able to communicate effectively is the foundation of a successful working relationship.

-“You have to be to be able to read the room to adapt to a situation, and you need to have confidence.”
+“You have to be able to read the room to adapt to a situation, and you need to have confidence.”

 7. Resilience